Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 ### Ethereum

 Ethereum doesn't use the same Model as Bitcoin (UTXO) but is based on `Account Model`.
 Every cryptocurrencies that with this style model can fulfilled there requirements for having the same for having the same compatibility with this protocol.
 In comparison to Bitcoin, Ethereum use smart contract that handles also timelock and hashlock.
-However, we doesn't need the `Public key hashed` for the verification.
+However, we doesn't need the `Public key hash` for the verification.
 We use instead, the `msg.sender` from Smart contract that allows verification.

 ### Elliptic Curve